 The president announced his Supreme Court justice.

-All right, let's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 All right, we're almost three hours away now.

-The president will announce his choice for the U.S. Supreme Court.
+Just as Hannity comes on the air on the Fox News channel, the president will announce his choice for the U.S. Supreme Court.

-Uh also we'll check in with Sarah Carter, John Solomon, and much more.
+Also, we'll check in with Sarah Carter, John Solomon, and much more.

-That's nine Eastern.
+That's 9 Eastern.

-Don't miss the action tonight on Hannity on the Fox News Channel.
+Don't miss the action tonight on Hannity on the Fox News channel.